-Older infants develop chronic constipation and become dependent on daily enemas for induction of bowel movement.
-Patients with Hirschsprung disease can develop enterocolitis which presents with abdominal pain, fever and bloody diarrhea.
+Older infants develop chronic constipation and become dependent on daily enemas for the induction of bowel movement.
+Patients with Hirschsprung disease can develop enterocolitis which presents with abdominal pain, fever, and bloody diarrhea.
 Enterocolitis in this group of patients can be fatal.

 |Failure to pass meconium||Chronic constipation|